Tseringdhoundup9813/jamgong_monastery-/README.md

 DEVELOPMENT
-    HOW TO START ENGINE TYPE ------"npm run dev"
+    HOW TO START ENGINE, TYPE
+                        -----"npm run dev"

 PRODUCTION
-    HOW TO START ENGINE TYPE -----------'npm start/npm run start'
+    HOW TO START ENGINE, TYPE
+                        -----'npm start/npm run start'